ODR Approved Accommodations

 Students who have approved housing accommodations through the Office of Disability Services will have an opportunity to select their room or be manually assigned by Residence Life and Housing.
 Students with accommodations that may limit physical placement will select or be assigned prior to general Housing Selection.

-Students approved for accommodations that are not limited by physical placement (Emotional Support Animals, bed shakers, etc.) will participate in the general housing selection beginning March 30.
+Students approved for accommodations that are not limited by physical placement (Emotional Support Animals, bed shakers, etc.) will participate in their chosen housing selection process.
 Any questions regarding the housing selection process should be directed to the Office of Residence Life and Housing

 Flexible Housing is an option in which any students, regardless of gender, may choose to share the same room, suite, or apartment.
 Flexible Housing provides a range of options that respond to students’ diverse backgrounds, interests, preferences, and needs with the goal of improving retention and student success.